ghadaabbes/DataScienceProjects/Sea_level_prediction/README.md

 ### Description

 Analysis of a dataset of the global average sea level change since 1880.
-You will use the data to predict the sea level change through year 2050.
+Data used to predict the sea level change through year 2050.